Personal relationships of Alexander the Great: Aristotle

 Aristotle was the head of the royal academy of Macedon and, in 343 BC, Philip II of Macedon invited him to serve as the tutor for the prince, Alexander.
 Alexander received inspiration for his eastward conquests, as Aristotle was encouraged to become: "a leader to the Greeks and a despot to the barbarians, to look after the former as after friends and relatives, and to deal with the latter as with beasts or plants".
 Aristotle held ethnocentric views against Persia, which estranged him and Alexander as the latter adopted a few of the Persian royal customs and clothing.
 This tension led to ancient rumors that painted Aristotle as a suspect for Alexander’s death, but this rumor spread based on a single claim made six years after Alexander’s passing.

 Alexander also received his primary education on the Persian customs and traditions through Aristotle.
+Upon Aristotle’s publication of his geographic work, Alexander lamented, "Thou hast not done well to publish thy acroamatic doctrines; for in what shall I surpass other men if those doctrines wherein I have been trained are to be all men's common property?"
 Aristotle’s tutelage is also attributed as the reason why Alexander brought an entourage of zoologists, botanists, philosophers, and other researchers on his expeditions deep into the east.
 Through those expeditions Alexander discovered that much of the geography he learned from Aristotle was plainly wrong.
-Upon Aristotle’s publication of his geographic work, Alexander lamented:

 Hephaestion

 Alexander had a close emotional attachment to his companion, cavalry commander (hipparchus) and childhood friend, Hephaestion.
 He studied with Alexander, as did a handful of other children of Ancient Macedonian aristocracy, under the tutelage of Aristotle.
 Hephaestion makes his appearance in history at the point when Alexander reaches Troy.
-There they made sacrifices at the shrines of the two heroes Achilles and Patroclus; Alexander honoring Achilles, and Hephaestion honoring Patroclus.
+There they made sacrifices at the shrines of the two heroes Achilles and Patroclus; Alexander honouring Achilles, and Hephaestion honouring Patroclus.

-According to Robin Lane Fox, Alexander and Hephaestion were possible lovers.
 After Hephaestion's death in Oct 324 BC, Alexander mourned him greatly and did not eat for days.
 Alexander held an elaborate funeral for Hephaestion at Babylon, and sent a note to the shrine of Ammon, which had previously acknowledged Alexander as a god, asking them to grant Hephaestion divine honours.
 The priests declined, but did offer him the status of divine hero.
 Alexander died soon after receiving this letter; Mary Renault suggests that his grief over Hephaestion's death had led him to be careless with his health.
 Alexander was overwhelmed by his grief for Hephaestion, so much that Arrian records that Alexander "flung himself on the body of his friend and lay there nearly all day long in tears, and refused to be parted from him until he was dragged away by force by his Companions".
-Some have suggested that they shared a homosexual relationship together, however others such as the far-right author and politician Adonis Georgiadis have challenged that claim, stating instead that Hephaestion was “his closest and dearest friend”.